All Episodes

 If you want to go to the website, see it if you don't have a ditto cam.

-Now, what you're gonna see is a bookshelf, a glass case bookshelf with two and a half stacks of regulations that just became law without going through Congress, without being signed by the president, just virtual decrees by various bureaucracies.
+Now, what you're going to see is a bookshelf, a glass-case bookshelf, with two and a half stacks of regulations that just became law without going through Congress, without being signed by the president, just virtual decrees by various bureaucracies.

 That small stack is actual new laws that were passed in 2013.